seed-rs/seed-rs.org/crate/guides/0.7.0/start.md

 ```

 Once the root element is successfully found, its content is replaced with the rendered app.
-So it's NOT recommended to mount the app into `body`, because `body` often contains user's scripts and because browser extensions/plugins like to inject their scripts into `body`.
+So it's NOT RECOMMENDED to mount the app into `body`, because `body` often contains user's scripts and because browser extensions/plugins like to inject their scripts into `body`.
 (It's a general rule for all front-end frameworks).

 ## How to write a good `start`